johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops/index.md

   if (!pullRequestId)
     console.log(
-      'No pull request id supplied, so will look up latest active PR' );
+      'No pull request id supplied, so will look up latest active PR', );

   const pullRequestIdToUpdate =